woossi0/suite/docs/usermanual/source/dataadmin/pointcloud/install.rst

 Red Hat-based Linux
 -------------------

 A package for Red Hat-based Linux distributions such as RHEL and CentOS is available, called ``pointcloud-postgresql93``.
-It can be installed via standard package management, assuming the OpenGeo Suite repository has been added.
+It can be installed via standard package management, assuming the Boundless Suite repository has been added.
 (See the :ref:`Red Hat installation page <intro.installation.redhat.install>` for more information.)

 .. code-block:: console